trinanjan12/Virtual-Try-on-/README.md

 2. Write code to train with single product and model image pair for scenarios when the 2 different images of the same clothes is not available
 3. Train on different opensource dataset to check the performance

+## The code is heavily borrowed from the original repo and pix2pix/pix2pixhd.